Characterization of the gravitational wave spectrum from sound waves within the sound shell model

-We present the detailed calculation of the anisotropic stresses from the velocity field, following the sound shell model, in an accompanying paper \cite{kin_sp_SSM}.
-We have also addressed the issue of causality that motivated the choice of initial conditions for sound waves in ref.~\cite{Hindmarsh:2019phv}, but we defer a detailed discussion of this issue to ref.~\cite{kin_sp_SSM}.
+We present the detailed calculation of the anisotropic stresses of the velocity field, following the sound shell model, in an accompanying paper \cite{kin_sp_SSM}.
+We have also addressed the issue of causality that motivated the choice of initial conditions for sound waves in Ref.~\cite{Hindmarsh:2019phv}, but we defer a detailed discussion of this issue to Ref.~\cite{kin_sp_SSM}.

 Our work has consequences on the interpretation of current observations of pulsar timing arrays under the assumption that the QCD phase transition is of first order.
-There are several analyses in the literature that have used the $k^9$ spectrum and the inclusion of a $k^3$ tail could lead to significantly different constraints.
-This is especially important if one considers the smallest frequency bins reported by the PTA collaborations, which are below the characteristic frequency of the QCD phase transition and, hence, the signal is expected to be dominated by the $k^3$ tail in these frequencies, or at least affected by the modification with respect to $k^9$ just below the peak.
+There are several analyses in the literature that have used the $k^9$ spectrum and the inclusion of a $k^3$ tail could lead to significantly different constraints on the phase transition parameters.
+This is especially important if one considers the smallest frequency bins reported by the PTA collaborations, which are below the characteristic frequency of the QCD phase transition where the signal is expected to be dominated by the $k^3$ tail or by the intermediate linear growth, $k$.
+Even at frequencies right below the peak, we expect the $k^9$ behavior to be shallower.
 Especially with the improvement of the PTA data in this range of frequencies expected in the next years, the study of the GW spectrum from sound waves with the presented modifications will become completely relevant.